Symbian9/qmapshack-doc-wiki/AxGlossary.md

 : Offline router application for finding a route between two points using the topographical data from [OpenStreetMap](http://www.OpenStreetMap.org).
 To optimize the routing a custom database format is used.

+**Slope at geographical location**
+: Value of the steepest ascent or descent at a given geographical location calculated from DEM data.
+It informs about the steepest ascent resp. descent in the terrain around a given location.
+Measured in degrees.
+Always nonnegative values.
+Displayed in the QMS status line or as adjustable elevation property in a map.

+**Slope of terrain (terrain slope)**
+: Slope at geographical location of a trackpoint.
+Can be attached with the help of the `Calculate terrain slope` track filter to trackpoints.
+Can be displayed in a graph in the track edit window.
+Terrain slope and track slope are to different features of a trackpoint!

+**Slope of track**
+: Calculated from the elevation difference and the distance between 2 successive waypoints.
+It informs about the ascent or descent along the track.
+It can have positive values (for ascent) and negative values (for descent).
+Measured in degrees.
+Can be displayed in a graph in the track edit window.

+**Terrain slope**
+: See __Slope of terrain__.

 **TMS**
 : Abbreviation for __T__ile __M__ap __S__ervice.
 A __TMS__ file provides access to cartographic maps
   on special map servers.